 The hearings have many uses.
-In the first place, they . "flush out" the lobby groups and interests, including those of the legal profession itself.
+In the first place, they "flush out" the lobby groups and interests, including those of the legal profession itself.
 It is useful to have openly and publicly stated the interests protected by present laws which are under consideration for reform.
-It is useful to have. representatives of those interests present who are thensubmitted to questioning by the Commissioners in a public venue which is generally well attended by the media.
-It is also useful to have ordinary citizens come forward to explain their experience with the law and to personalise the problems which - the Law Commissioners have hitherto often seen only as abstract questions of justice and fairness.
+It is useful to have representatives of these interests present who are then submitted to questioning by the Commissioners in a public venue which is generally well attended by the media.
+It is also useful to have ordinary citizens come forward to explain their experience with the law and to personalise the problems which the Law Commissioners have hitherto often seen only as abstract questions of justice and fairness.
 The presence of citizens to explain their unhappy experiences provides a salutory balance to administrative and professional calls to leave well alone.
 In a number of specific cases, most particularly in relation to reform of lands acquisition law, individual citizens have outlined personal case histories which have helped the Commission to identify the injustices that need to be corrected.
-Often, the problem that emerges is not so much one of the substantive law or even of the procedures written in the statute: Iit is the practical impediments of cost, delay and simple fear of legal process, that stand in the way of the individual's access to justice and the impartial umpire.
+Often, the problem that emerges is not so much one of the substantive law or even of the procedures written in the statute.
+It is the practical impediments of cost, delay and simple fear of legal process, that stand in the way of the individual's access to justice and the impartial umpire.
 Law reform, if it is to be effective, must address itself to such impediments.

 The public hearings have also become a regular procedure for fact-gathering.
 True it is, this is partly because the Commission specifically invites the attendance of certain persons and organisations known to have relevant views and be able to provide information necessary for an informed report.
 One recent development has been the partial "orchestration" by interested groups of the attendance at the public hearings of protagonists for competing points of view raised in the discussion paper.
-During the last national Census in Australia, the Australian Bureau of Statistics was criticised on various grounds including privacy invasion.
-During a public hearing addressed to the protection of privacy in relation to the census, the Bureau organised many of its "clients" to come forward and to explain to the Commission perceived defects in proposals advanced designed to ensure a greater protection of privacy in the 1981 Census at Councils for Civil Liberties and other community groups came forward to put the opposite point of view.
-The results was not strictly apublic seminar or debates for the protagonists addressed the Commission separately and in turne.
-But it was a public articulation of the social and legal issues that have to be resolved in the design of new laws for the protection of privacy in relation to the census.
+During the last national Census in Australia, the Australian Bureau of Statistics was criticised on various grounds, including privacy invasion.
+During a public hearing addressed to the protection of privacy in relation to the census, the Bureau organised many of its "clients" to come forward and to explain to the Commission perceived defects in proposals advanced designed to ensure a greater protection of privacy in the 1981 Census Councils for Civil Liberties and other community groups came forward to put the appropriate point of view.
+The result was not strictly a public seminar or debate, for the protagonists addressed the Commission separately and in turn.
+But it was a public articulation of the social and legal issues that have to be resolved in the design of new laws for the protection of privacy in relation to the census where the consustation and the consustation and the consustation are the consustation and the consustation and the consustation are the consustation are the consustation and the consustation are the consust